 - accepting the scholarship (if one is offered)

-- Sign the application's Teaching Agreement/Promissory Note promising to fulfill the teaching commitment or repay funds received plus interest
+- sign the application's Teaching Agreement/Promissory Note promising to fulfill the teaching commitment or repay funds received plus interest

-- at a nonprofit Illinois public, private, or parochial preschool, elementary school, or secondary school, for which the Illinois State Board of Education (ISBE) has determined that no less than 30 percent of the enrolled students are African American/Black, Asian American, Hispanic American, or Native American
+- at a nonprofit Illinois public, private, or parochial preschool, elementary school, or secondary school, for which the Illinois State Board of Education (ISBE) has determined that no less than 30 percent of the enrolled students are African American/Black, Asian American, Hispanic American, or Native American,

-- the percentage of an Illinois school's enrolled students meeting minority status requirements can be found at ISBE's eReport Card Public Site by using the "Search: School, District, and State Report Cards" function to locate a specific school and then clicking on that school's name.
+- the percentage of an Illinois school's enrolled students meeting minority status requirements can be found at ISBE's Illinois Report Card by using the “IL Interactive Report Card” function and typing in the school's name.

-- Not be in default on any student loan, nor owe a refund on any state or federal grant.
+- not be in default on any student loan, nor owe a refund on any state or federal grant.
 If you are in default, you may re-establish your eligibility.

-- Not have previously received funds from the MTI Scholarship Program for the equivalent of four academic years, which is the program maximum
+- not have previously received funds from the MTI Scholarship Program for the equivalent of four academic years, which is the program maximum

 - The total number of scholarships awarded in a given fiscal year is contingent upon available funding.